 EECS 485: Web Systems Syllabus

-The University of Michigan, Winter 2024
+The University of Michigan, Fall 2024

 A holistic course of modern web systems and technologies, covering front end and back end.
 Build an Instagram clone in the first half of the semester and a Google clone in the second.